hoangduytran/blender-manual/manual/extensions/command_line_arguments.rst

   -h, --help            show this help message and exit --source-dir SOURCE_DIR
                         The package source directory containing a ``blender_manifest.toml`` manifest.

+                        Default's to the current directory.
   --output-dir OUTPUT_DIR
                         The package output directory.

+                        Default's to the current directory.
   --output-filepath OUTPUT_FILEPATH
                         The package output filepath (should include a ``.zip`` extension).

+                        Defaults to a name created using the ``id`` from the manifest.

 .. _command-line-args-extension-validate: